DARPA-CRITICALMAAS/ta2-extraction/README.md

 **Note**: the function expects that the files are downloaded with the file name as CDR_DOCUMENT_ID underscore then file title.
 For example: 02003096a4646d77019ce2e76ba93c8e2242a7a8ae7734176781080368f32772c9_NI 43-101 Technical Report for the Rovina Valley project in Romania dated March, 2022.
 If you want to download files following this format please refer to the download_files.py

 0. Make sure all variables in the settings.py are correctly formatted (ie API keys)
-1. run `python -u parallel_extract_run.py --comm_list "List of commodities that you identify as related to the deposit type" --metafile "Path to generated metadata file" --folder_path "Path to stored reports" --output_path "Path to temporary storage of incomplete extractions" --completed_path "Path to storage of completed extractions" --commodity_dict "Dictionary of the list of commodities for each file"`
+1. run `python -u parallel_extract_run.py --comm_list '[List of commodities as strings that you identify as related to the deposit type]' --metafile 'Path to generated metadata file' --folder_path 'Path to stored reports' --output_path 'Path to temporary storage of incomplete extractions' --completed_path 'Path to storage of completed extractions' --commodity_dict 'Dictionary of the list of commodities for each file'`

 **Note** if there is no metadata file you can leave it as an empty string.
 If there is a metadata file then commodity dictionary can be left as an empty string.
+Also a valid format for the comm_list is ["zinc", "lead"].
+For commodity_dict is {"filename": ["zinc"]}.

 ## First pass Directory
 The first pass directory stores all of the code that creates an initial first pass on pdfs to generate a list of all commodities present in a given file.
 This helps us determine whether or not we want to extract from that given file.
 It creates an output of a metadata file that gives a list of commodities within all files across a given commodity.